aydin-emre/RecipeApp-iOS/README.md

 ## How To Setup Project
 I have used several dependencies through CocoaPods but I excluded pods folder and some other redundant files.<br>
 However, we need to install them on our pc.
-Go to RecipeApp directory and call pod install command.
+Go to RecipeApp directory and run pod install command.

 ```ruby
 pod install